microsoft/jacdac/services/led.md

             duration: u8 8ms
     }

-Animations are described using pairs of brightness value and duration, similarly to the `status_light` register in the control service.
-They repeat infinitely until another animation is specified.
+Animations are described using pairs of color description and duration, similarly to the `status_light` register in the control service.
+They repeat indefinitely until another animation is specified.
+For monochrome LEDs, the hue and saturation are ignored.
+A specification `(red, 80ms), (blue, 40ms), (blue, 0ms), (yellow, 80ms)`
+means to start with red, cross-fade to blue over 80ms, stay blue for 40ms, change to yellow, and cross-fade back to red in 80ms.

     rw max_power? = 100: u16 mA @ max_power